 0 UNITS This course is designed to introduce students to academic writing and styles of writing that will be encountered and required throughout seminary education.
 This course offers a detailed, hands-on overview of academic writing styles as a recursive process emphasizing planning, writing, feedback, and revision.
 Students will also focus on style using the Society of Biblical Literature (SBL) guidelines, constructing thesis statements, well-supported and researched assertions, and writing solid conclusions.
 Students will also refresh their skills in proofreading, research process, summarizing, paraphrasing, and quoting material from sources while avoiding plagiarism.
 Overall, the course will introduce and prepare students for writing likely to be encountered in other seminary courses.
-This course is required for first year students unless a writing sample submitted by student is approved for exemption.
+This course is required for first year students unless a writing sample submitted within 30 days of admission (no later than August 1) is approved for class exemption.